 Annual Report

-Welcome to the Leeds Safeguarding Children Partnership Annual Report for the period covering the 1st of April 2023 to 31st of March 2024, which is produced on behalf of the partnership by the Delegated Safeguarding Partners in Leeds.
+Welcome to the Leeds Safeguarding Children Partnership Annual Report for the period covering 1st April 2024 to 31st March 2025, which is produced on behalf of the partnership by the Lead and Delegated Safeguarding Partners in Leeds.

 Jo Harding, Director of Nursing & Quality, Leeds Office